-- 5.1.1 The Buildable Design Score of the building design shall be determined using this Code of Practice and the Buildable Design Appraisal System (BDAS) which is given in Annex A of this Code.
+- 5.1.1 The Buildable Design Scores of the superstructure and basement works (where applicable) of a building design shall be determined using this Code of Practice and the Buildable Design Appraisal System (BDAS) which is given in Annex A of this Code.
 BDAS may, from time to time, be amended, modified or replaced with a new edition. - 5.1.2 Summary of the three areas of scoring